rogerboesch/vectrex-dev/README.md

 $ ./make-vectrec.sh $HOME/vectrec
 ```

-## VectreC (New Visual Studio Studio Extension)
+### More Information

-For more infos take a look at my [Substack](https://vectrex.substack.com/p/vectrex-game-programming-in-c) newsletter
+For more information take a look at my [Substack](https://vectrex.substack.com/p/vectrex-game-programming-in-c) newsletter

 ### Tutorials